aishi369baral/wanderlust/README.md

 #

-1. Install & Configure Docker by using below command, "NewGrp docker" will refresh the group config hence no need to restart the EC2 machine.
+1. Install & Configure <mark>Docker</mark>by using below command, "NewGrp docker" will refresh the group config hence no need to restart the EC2 machine.

 ```bash
 sudo apt-get update